Healing Tribal Members

 Tribal Members: Reach Out

-Royal Life Detox in Prescott, AZ is in-network with Shasta insurance and HMA.
-We also have a relationship with IHS (Indian Health Services) and will work with whichever insurance provider you have to get you into our treatment.
+Royal Life Detox in Prescott, AZ is in-network with Shasta Insurance and HMA.
+We also have a relationship with Indian Health Services (IHS) and will work with whichever insurance provider you have to get you into our treatment.
 If we find that we are out of network with your provider, our team will work tirelessly to find a way to help you or any members of your tribe.

-Our tribal specialist is waiting to hear from you.
-Please contact Dominic Milano for help getting into our addiction treatment programs, he will set you up for success.
-You can also expedite the process by filling out the form below, which will contact Dominic Milano directly and provide him with the information he needs for an immediate insurance verification.
+Please contact our admissions department for assistance in entering our addiction treatment programs by calling 877-RECOVERY.
+You can also expedite the process by filling out the form below, which will provide our team in admissions with the information they need for immediate insurance verification.